Skip to main content

 The pairing of Baker Mayfield and the Tampa Bay Buccaneers appears to be a perfect one.

-In Mayfield's first season with the Bucs, the quarterback led Tampa Bay to a 9-8 record (winning the NFC South), a playoff home win in the Super Wild Card Weekend over the Philadelphia Eagles and made his first Pro Bowl appearance.
+In Mayfield's first season with the Bucs, the quarterback led Tampa Bay to a 9-8 record (winning the NFC South) and a playoff home win during Super Wild Card Weekend over the Philadelphia Eagles, also making his first Pro Bowl appearance.

-This offseason, Mayfield committed his stay to Tampa Bay by inking a three-year contract worth up to $115 million.
-Mayfield revealed that he wasn't worried about getting a deal done due to his play from the 2023 season.
+This offseason, Mayfield committed to Tampa Bay by inking a three-year contract worth up to $115 million.
+Mayfield revealed recently that he wasn't worried about getting a deal done due to his play from the 2023 season.

 "For us, it was a matter of timing," Mayfield said, via Rick Stroud of the Tampa Bay Times.
 "In the moment, yes, I wanted to get the deal done.
 But being on the business side of this thing a couple times and on the bad end of it, you want to make sure you get taken care of.
 So, for me, yeah, I was a little anxious.
 But I wasn't worried.